Insights & Discussion

 The results indicated an improvement in both iron and magnesium levels within the experimental group following the dietary intervention.
 Notably, compared to the control group, the levels of magnesium and iron were significantly higher in the experimental group after introducing pumpkin seeds into their diet.
 Furthermore, on evaluating the ADHD symptoms via the Attention Deficit Disorder Connected with Hyperactivity for Deaf Children test, the experimental group showed a more substantial improvement after dietary intervention than the control group.
 Over time, the findings demonstrated the potential beneficial effects of consuming pumpkin seeds on the nutritional status and ADHD symptoms in the studied population.

-Review Article Hay Fever
+Systematic Review Hay Fever

 Sign In